 On another trip he met an itinerant salesman… another Spaniard who was selling hand-powered sewing machines to the women in the bush.
 How he carried the machines I do not know but he walked through the forest plying his trade.
 He told Dad that once he walked into a huge clearing and found a city in the middle of the jungle.
 The place had public transport and an opera house.
 The man had stumbled into Manaos.

-This memoir is so interesting we can only hope he decides to publish it in the future so we may read it in its entirety.
-Don’t you think?
-Have you had any experiences as an expat or with refugees?
-Do you have ties to any of these countries?
+This memoir is so interesting we can only hope he decides to publish it so we may read it in its entirety.
+(I am re-posting this blog which was popular a few years ago – with minor edits.)
+It seems to echo the experiences of refugees today.